Violence prevention

 • Unaddressed harassment has been a primary factor for violence in some workplaces.

-• Issues should be resolved promptly, seeking assistance from outside resources where necessary.
+• Resolve issues promptly, seeking help from outside resources where necessary.

 Develop a policy

-• Define acts of violence, including threats of violent action against personnel and company property.
+• Define acts of violence.
+Include threats of violent action against personnel and company property.

-• Declare that the organization will not tolerate violent or aggressive behaviour.
+• Declare that the organization won’t tolerate violent or aggressive behaviour.

-• Describe disciplinary action that will be taken for offenders, in strict terms.
+• Describe the disciplinary action given to offenders, in strict terms.

 • Ask employees not to intervene but to call their manager or 911.

-• Ensure the policy outlines what employees are to do in extreme situations, e.g. gun wielding, hostage taking, etc.
+• Ensure the policy outlines what employees are to do in extreme situations.
+For example, in the event of gun wielding or hostage taking.

 • Assess your organization for common areas of risk associated with workplace violence, including:

-• The process for responding to acts of violence or reporting an incident of violence.
+• The process for responding to acts of violence and reporting an incident of violence

-• How the duty to accommodate will be applied throughout the process if any employee involved may be experiencing a mental illness.
+• How the duty to accommodate applies for an employee involved who may be experiencing a mental illness

-• How both parties will be supported to deal with the stress of the incident investigation such as EAP or counselling.
+• How both parties will be supported to deal with the stress of the incident investigation.
+For example, an employee assistance program (EAP) or counselling

 Communicate the policy